qooxdoo/qooxdoo/docs/core/property_features.md

 ## Advanced value handling

 > - Multi value support.
 Support to store different values for init,
->   inheritance, style and user including a automatic fallback mechanism between
+>   inheritance, style and user including an automatic fallback mechanism between
 >   them.
 > - Inheritance support.
 Inheritance of properties defined by a parent widget
 >   e.g. inherit enabled from a groupbox to all form elements.
 Uses the